allgreed/kasprowicz.pro/content/now.md

 I shall record my answers in git, for anything not set in a public blockchain cannot be trusted.

 ### Speed
 A theme emerges, one that I'm fondly looking forward to.
-It's a phenomenon, therefore I cannot quite pinpoint a source.
+It's a phenomenon, therefore I cannot quite pinpoint the source.
 I thing that speed is a virtue.
 What if instead of writing down ideas, then selecting some maybe for development when the time is right buttimeisnevertright... - how about I just implement them?
 As they come.

 I thought taskwarrior icalendar feed.
 And then there was [taskwarrior icalendar feed](https://github.com/allgreed/tw-ical-feed/).
 Not months, not days - hours.
 Could I get from hours to minutes?